 Julian Opie’s Maria 2 presides over the chess game area located at the rear of the living room.
 Very elegant indeed!
 Many of the elegant pieces throughout display a strong Art Deco design inspiration.

 This is one of my favorite articles to date.
-Not only do I love the bright white, the articulated architecture, the beautiful floors, and the french doors which I envision in mirror as inspiration for personal future details – I can’t get enough.
-In addition to that, there is a story that we can learn from that is so relevant today.
-I am thrilled that the designers preserved the stunning Neoclassical architectural details.
+Not only do I love the bright white, the articulated architecture, the beautiful floors, and the french doors which I envision in mirror as inspiration – I can’t get enough.
+In addition to that, there is a story that we can learn that is so relevant today.
+Plus, I am thrilled that the designers preserved the stunning Neoclassical architectural details.
 The modern classic renovation didn’t sacrifice any of the home’s grand proportions and maintained the hierarchy of the rooms.